mikael-johnsson/your-shopping-list/TESTING.md

 sendMail is a function written properly, why this is caught by JSHint I do not know.
 I will disregard this warning.
 ### CI Python Linter
+All of the python files were run through the CI Python Linter.
+It came back with no errors.
 ### Lighthouse
 ## Manual Testing
 ## Bugs